 Embark on a luxury cruise from Greenland to Canada, tracing a legendary route rich in history and natural wonders.
-This journey begins in Nuuk, Greenland's bustling capital, and concludes two weeks later in Halifax, Nova Scotia.
 Along the way, witness towering icebergs and explore remote communities, offering a unique glimpse into the Arctic world.
 Throughout this Arctic adventure, you'll visit awe-inspiring locations like the Evigheds Glacier's calving icebergs and Eternity Fjord.
 Discover the ancient Norse site at the UNESCO site L'Anse aux Meadows in Newfoundland, and marvel in Gros Morne National Park's fjords.
 Additionally, a stop in Iqaluit offers insight into Inuit traditions, while the towering cliffs of Lady Franklin Island reveal some of Earth's oldest rocks.
 Aboard the luxury cruise, indulge in a range of activities.
 Enjoy expert-led lectures and photographic workshops, kayak with an expedition team, or explore Arctic waters by day and rest in comfort aboard.
 Perfect your photography skills or dive into the ship's well-stocked library to deepen your understanding of the region.
 This journey promises a rare blend of adventure and discovery amidst the pristine Arctic landscape.

 Highlights